build-for-nepal/nepal-map/DEVELOPER_GUIDE.md

 # Developer Guide for NepalMap

-Welcome to the developer guide for the `NepalMap` component.
+Welcome to the developer guide for the `nepal-map` package.
 This document provides details on setting up the development environment, understanding the code structure, and contributing to the project.

 ## Table of Contents